MohammedAlmeshal/paymentAPI/README.md

 touch .env
 ```

-Next, open the **.env** file and provide your mongo URI and email like this
+Next, open the **.env** file and provide your mongo URI and email like this.
+<br/> If you're going to use your emial, you might need to set the access to less secure apps setting to **Enabled** from [here](https://www.google.com/settings/security/lesssecureapps)

 ```
 MONGO_URI=<your_mongoURI>